What is Big Car Collaborative?

 1. GARFIELD PARK CREATIVE COMMUNITY — long-term investment in our home neighborhood as co-leaders with an artist-run space and ongoing social practice and placemaking programming.
 Learn more here.

-2. CITYWIDE PLACEMAKING — citywide and regional placemaking work, often tactical urbanist in nature, in which we test and program approaches to improving public life through art and design when invited — using the Garfield Park area as our home base/workshop for all this.
+2. CITY & STATEWIDE PLACEMAKING — our placemaking work, often tactical urbanist in nature, in which we test and program approaches to improving public life through art and design when invited — using the Garfield Park area as our home base/workshop for all this.
 (Examples: Better Blocks, Service Center, Made for Each Other, Spark Monument Circle).

 Why is this work so important?